 - In addition, one judge on each panel is designated as the Panel Chair, acting as liaison with the Panel Director and maintaining records.

-- Each judging panel is assembled with a mix of disciplines including judges with specialist skills and those with a global perspective so that multiple viewpoints will be considered in the evaluation of the wines.
+- Each judging panel is assembled with a mix of disciplines including judges with specialist skills and those with a global perspective so that multiple viewpoints will be considered in the evaluation of the entries submitted.

-- The invited judges are experts in the fields of wine tasting and evaluation, including Master Sommeliers, Masters of Wine, Certified Wine Educators, enologists, wine writers, professors, beverage directors and sommeliers, buyers for on- and off-premise retailers, and other influencers within the wine and wine service industries.
+- The invited judges are experts in the fields of wine and spirit tasting and evaluation, including Master Sommeliers, Masters of Wine, Certified Wine Educators, enologists, wine and spirits writers, professors, beverage directors and sommeliers, buyers for on-and-off-premise retailers, and other influencers within the wine and beverage industries.

 Medals are awarded on a merit basis by a majority vote amongst the panel judges.